 WOSM is an independent, non-political, non-governmental organisation that is made up of 161 National Scout Organizations (NSOs).
 These NSOs are located in 223 countries and territories around the world.
 With over 40 million members in some one million local community Scout Groups, WOSM is the largest youth movement in the world.

+Some seven million members in WOSM are adult volunteers who support local activities.
 Through peer-to-peer leadership, supported by adults, each local Scout Group embraces the same set of values illustrated in the Scout Promise and Law.
-Each of our 1 million local Scout Groups follows a similar system of non-formal education suited to the unique aspects of their local community.
+Each of the one million local Scout Groups follows a similar system of non-formal education suited to the unique aspects of their local community.

 The purpose of WOSM is to promote unity and the understanding of Scouting's purpose and principles while facilitating its expansion and development.
 The organs of WOSM are the World Scout Conference,

 the World Scout Committee, and

 For more information, read the following: